 - 1 ounce red bell pepper sliced

-- 3 ounces Garlic and Herb Grilled Chicken or grilled chicken breast
+- 3 ounces Garlic Herb Grilled Chicken or grilled chicken breast

-- 1 serving Garlic and Herb Vinaigrette or any 1 net carb dressing
+- 1 serving Garlic Herb Dressing or any 1 net carb dressing

 Low Carb Cobb Salad Dressing Recipe